arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -MapFilePath "C:\Maps\MyMap.xslt" `
 -RemoveFileExtensions
-# Uploading map 'MyMap' into the Azure Integration Account 'my-integration-account'
 # Map 'MyMap' has been uploaded into the Azure Integration Account 'my-integration-account'
 ```
 Uploading a *single map* into an Integration Account and set add a prefix to the name of the schema within the Integration Account.